-- Enter the fully qualified domain name of the machine on which the certificate store is located in the Client Machine field.
-This field cannot be modified on an edit. - In the Store Path field, enter the name of the directory containing the PEM certificate store(s) you wish to manage via FTP.
-The directory name is given relative to the FTP root and should include a
+• Enter the fully qualified domain name of the machine on which the certificate store is located in the Client Machine field.
+This field cannot be modified on an edit.

+• In the Store Path field, enter the name of the directory containing the PEM certificate store(s) you wish to manage via FTP.
+The directory name is given relative to the FTP root and should include a leading forward slash (/) for both Windows and Linux FTP servers.
+Enter just a forward slash to manage the FTP root.
+This field cannot be modified on an edit.

 - Select the name of the Keyfactor Universal Orchestrator or Windows Orchestrator machine that will manage the stores in the Orchestrator dropdown.
 The orchestrator must be approved in order to appear here.
 Some orchestrators can be configured for auto-approval.
-See Orchestrator Auto-Registration on page 442 and Orchestrator Management on page 448. - Click Update Server Username to choose the source from which to load a user valid on the FTP server with sufficient permissions to read and/or write to the file storage location as needed.
+See Orchestrator Auto-Registration on page 445 and Orchestrator Management on page 451. - Click Update Server Username to choose the source from which to load a user valid on the FTP server with sufficient permissions to read and/or write to the file storage location as needed.
 In the Server Username dialog, the options are No Value, Load From Keyfactor Secrets, and Load From PAM Provider. - Click Update Server Password to choose the source to load a valid password for the server.
 In the Server Password dialog, the options are No Value, Load From Keyfactor Secrets, and Load From PAM Provider.